psypanda/hashID/README.md

 This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/), which is outdated!

 hashID is a tool written in Python 3.x which supports the identification of over 180 unique hash types using regular expressions.
-It is able to identify a single hash or parse a file and identify the hashes within it.
+It is able to identify a single hash, parse a file or read all files in a given directory and identify the hashes within them.
 There is also a nodejs version of hashID available which is easily set up to provide online hash identification.

 *Note: When identifying a single hash on *nix operating systems remember to use single quotes to prevent interpolation*